Menu

 👥Crowds

-Extremely crowded during day and peak evening hours.
-Early morning and late evening offer quieter experiences.
+Extremely crowded during peak daytime and evening hours.
+Early morning (5-6 AM) and late evening (after 9 PM) are the best windows.
 Main tourist streets packed; side alleys have fewer visitors.

 ⚠️Safety